tpronk/somef-demo-repo/README.md

 # somef-demo-repo
-A repo with a README that is set up to provide values for each metadata field that SOMEF can extract
+This repo aims to provide values for each metadata field that SOMEF (v0.9.4) an extract.

+# Acknowledgements
+I would like to thank my fellow maSMP-Hackathonners for the great vibes and Leyla Jael Castro for organizing it.

+# Application Domain
+This repo hopes to contribute to a vision of an extension of the existing World Wide Web, which provides software programs with machine-interpretable metadata of the published information and data.

 # Name
 Name identifying a software component